miarec/ansible-apache-wsgi/README.md

-# ansible-python
+# ansible-apache-wsgi

-Ansible role for installing a particular version of Python from source.
+Ansible role to install mode_wsgi apache module from source code

 Role Variables
 --------------

 - `wsgi_version`: The version of mod_wsgi module to install
-- `wsgi_force_install`: Install again even if the mod_wsgi is already installed as an apache module
 - `python_version`: The version of python to compile the mod_wsgi with
 - `python_install_dir`: The location of python installed files (default is /usr/local)
+- `wsgi_force_install`: Install again even if the mod_wsgi is already installed as an apache module

 See `defaults/main.yml` for more variables